polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/upgrades.md

 It is important to test storage migrations and a number of utilities exist to assist in this process.
-The [Substrate Debug Kit](https://github.com/paritytech/substrate-debug-kit) includes a [Remote Externalities](https://github.com/paritytech/substrate-debug-kit/tree/master/remote-externalities) tool that allows storage migration unit tests to be safely performed on live chain data.
+The [Substrate Debug Kit](https://github.com/paritytech/substrate-debug-kit) includes a [Remote Externalities](https://github.com/paritytech/substrate-debug-kit/tree/master/remote-externalities) tool that allows storage migration unit testing to be safely performed on live chain data.
 The [Fork Off Substrate](https://github.com/maxsam4/fork-off-substrate) script makes it easy to create a chain specification that can be used to bootstrap a local test chain for testing runtime upgrades and storage migrations.